BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

+=============== [ 1.2.2 ] ===============

+	- Rocket launcher damage is now *massively* diminished when transfering it to other weapons (i.e pimperhabbing)

+	- Fixed the Damage Reduction on Resistance relics being massively lower than intended

+	- Most bullets fired by elemental shotguns now have the color of that element
+	- Reduced the speed of standard Hyperion shotgun bullets so that they are more in-line (but still faster than) other shotgun bullets

+	- Legendary Drop Changes

+		- Adjusted the weighting of each item category from legendary world drops.
+Previously the chances were all over the place, but now it should be more consistent

+			- In essence, you will now see more legendary guns compared to every other item category (since they have the most amount of items), as well as less legendary class mods and relics at lower levels, but more of them at higher levels.

+			*This does not directly affect the chances for drops themselves, just the distribution between the different item categories whenever you do get a world drop legendary

+	- Legendary Vendors

+		- Torgue tokens now drop everywhere in the game from enemies

+		- Torgue vendors have been reworked to now only sell random world drop legendaries.
+			-Different areas in Torgue DLC are assigned different items so it is easier to get an item you'd want:

+			arena - shotgun, launcher
+			moxxi's bar - SMG, pistol
+			beatdown - AR, sniper
+			beatdown bar - COM, relic
+			forge - grenade, shield
+			southern raceway - random
+			badass crater - random

+	- Player Melee Damage changes

+		- The base melee damage formula of pretty much all characters has been changed so that there is an additional boost per level, adding an additional multiplier to your overall damage that scales up over time.
+		  You can think of it as exponential scaling (it's not) instead of pure linear scaling like it was before, if that makes it easier to visualize

+		  	Krieg already had this buff, making his melee damage stronger by default before taking into account Buzzaxe Rampage and his melee damage skills

+			This increased buff is equal to 2% * your player level, which means that at level 72 and above, your melee damage (including added roid damage) will be 2.44x its previous value

+		- Krieg now shares the same base melee damage multiplier as every other character (2.5x instead of 2x with an additional multiplier that eventually ends up making it better than the rest)

+			This means that Krieg's basic melee attacks now deal 25% more damage than before, and combined with the change above means that his base melee damage is identical to everyone else's base as well.

+	- Krieg skill changes

+		- Buzzaxe Rampage
+			-Now lists the melee damage as a multiplier rather than the total % (it has always been a multiplier, in-game just listed the full melee damage % you would have when using it) -Multiplier reduced from 3x to 2.5x to compensate for the global melee changes

+			*Overall, melee krieg will be dealing slightly more damage due to the earlier changes

+	- Zer0 skill changes

+		- Decepti0n
+			-Maximum Melee Damage reduced from 650% to 450%

+		- Death Bl0ss0m
+			-Now reduces Death Mark's bonus damage down from 80% to 30% when you spec into this skill

+		- New skill added to tier 5 of Bloodshed: C0nditi0n 0verl0ad
+			-Increases your damage dealt to enemies by 3% per point for each unique damaging status effect on them

+	- Axton skill changes

+		- Laser sight
+			-Now grants ammo regeneration for 3 seconds upon critically hitting an enemy

+		- Metal Storm
+			-Reduced fire rate per point from 12% to 8% -Reduced recoil reduction per point from 15% to 10% -Visually looks like a passive skill on the tree, but functionally has not changed

+		- Ranger
+			-Stat bonuses increased from 2% per point to 3%

+		- New skill added to tier 5 of Gunpowder: Overclocked -Increases the damage dealt by shield damage abilities (nova, spike, etc) -Maximum of 3 points, 20% at max

+			*Seems to not work for the Cradle's shield break effect, but i'll try to fix that for the next update

+		- New skill added to tier 6 of Gunpowder: Stormweaver -Grants 15% fire rate, and +5% for every point you currently have in Metal Storm

+			*This is basically a secondary capstone and an incentive to go that far down the tree.
+			 A part of Metal Storm's power has been taken away, and this skill grants that power back even stronger, since it's a passive fire rate buff.

+		- Nuke
+			-Damage now scales with your grenade damage bonuses -Damage now scales with your explosive damage bonuses -Massively reduced damage of the fire DoT caused by the Nuke -Cooldown Rate granted by the skill reduced from 50% to 30%

+	- Salvador skill changes

+		- Lay Waste
+			-Fixed on-kill effect not actually working
+			-On-kill effect now shows up as a kill skill, and benefits from increases to kill skill duration

+	- Pounder (Dahl AR)
+		- Fixed critical damage bonus not showing up properly on the card
+		- Increased fire rate

+	- - Fixed a few compatibility issues with BL2:Wonderlands

+		== Unique item changes ==

+	- Medusa's Eye
+		-Damage increase against slagged enemies is now replaced with a new "Blight" extension for slag

+			- Drains slagged enemies by 100% of your max health per second, increasing by your slag damage and status damage bonuses.
+Can not kill enemies; instead leaves them at 5% of their HP

+			*Plan is to give this effect to multiple other items in other item slots

+	- Skin of the Ancients
+		-Now has the highest damage reduction buff on any relic -Increases the damage dealt by shield damage abilities by 20%

+	- Maggie
+		-Now uses the shotgun crosshairs
+		-Separated the pellets in the shotgun spread more from each other, but made the minimum accuracy of the gun better.

+	- Florentine
+		-Now shoots 2 orbs every shot; one that deals fully shock damage and one that deals fully slag damage.
+Each one has +100% grenade splash of their according damage type -Reduced base damage to compensate

+	- Evil Smasher
+		-Accuracy from the weapon's buff now also applies to main hand and offhand separately

+	- Grog Nozzle
+		-Drunk effect now applies to both your main hand and offhand equally while playing salvador

+	- Madhous
+		-Pellet count increase effect now applies only to the Madhous

+	- Deliverance
+		-Fixed throw reload not shooting

 =============== [ 1.2.1 ] ===============

 	- Integrated the Less Dumb Visuals mod (by MikeyRay) into Oselands, and configured it so that it's not *that* far